-Can the participants in a sport be held liable for negligent acts which they commit while playing the sport?
+Can sports participants be held liable for negligent acts committed while playing?

 What is negligence?